 ChannelEngine has the option to ‘reprice’ your products on several marketplaces based on competitor prices.
-At this moment the repricer is only available for Amazon, Blokker and bol.com, but more will follow in the future.
-When using the repricer, you can set variable price rules for your products that are based on the prices other vendors use – if those prices change, so will yours! (depending on your settings.)
+At this moment these reprice rules are only available for Amazon, Blokker and bol.com, but more will follow in the future (but the marketplace has to be able to share competition prices).
+When using the repricer, you can set variable price rules for your products that are based on the prices other vendors use – if those prices change, so will yours (depending on your settings).

-The repricer can be managed via Channel details > Pricing > Reprice Rules.
+The repricer can be managed via the Channel details > Pricing > Reprice Rules.

-To use the repricer on your bol.com listings you need your own sales number and an OpenAPi key.
+To use the repricer on your bol.com listings you need your own sales number and an OpenAPI key.
 Your sales number can be found under settings > account in your bol.com account.
-Find out here how to get the OpenAPi key.
+Find out here how to get an OpenAPI key.
 This key is required in order to get competitor prices.

 - A product listing.